 Grades are posted at the end of each course for resident students and each subject for online students.
-A progress report is mailed to the student's home address, subject to the privacy rights contained in the General Education Provisions Act, section 438.
+A progress report is mailed to the student's home address when a student is below 70% at the midway point of a course, subject to the privacy rights contained in the General Education Provisions Act, section 438.